 Soft Key (Softkey) and Hard Key

 Where a hard key is a physical button with a fixed function, a soft key's function changes contextually or based on the user's customization needs (the later are commonly referred to as DSS keys.)

 Physical soft keys are usually located next to a screen so a label with their current function can be displayed on it.
 Touchscreen soft keys are simply displayed on the screen itself.
 Business SIP desk phones, such as the ones sold by Telebroad, all use soft keys to provide users with various functions.
 An example of a hard key on such a phone is the mute button – it always serve the same function.
 But a soft key button next to the screen can enable DND while the phone is idle or end a call while it is in progress.

-Note that line keys are technically softkeys because their routing functions can be programmed by the user, but in our buying guides we list them separately from soft keys for the give users more specs to compare.
+Note that line keys are technically softkeys because their routing functions can be programmed by the user, but in our buying guides we list them separately from soft keys to give users more specs to compare.

 A portmanteau for a software telephone.
 It is a desktop computer software or a mobile app that duplicates the functions of a physical VoIP telephone, allowing users to make and receive calls over any Internet connection and enjoy many additional communication features.
 Besides its mobility advantages over a hardware telephone, a softphone usually also benefits users with a more convenient interface and easier access to messages and call logs.

-Telebroad's TeleConsole provides sotphone functionality and is available in web, mobile, and desktop versions.
+Telebroad's TeleConsole provides a softphone functionality and is available in web, mobile, and PC versions.
 If you prefer to use a 3rd party softphone refer to this article about how to connect it to your Telebroad phone number.

 SMS stands for Short Message Service and is a synonymous term for text messaging.
 It is a technology for sending text messages to and from mobile phones or VoIP platforms that supports it.
-Defined in the 1985, the SMS protocol allows for messages with up to 160 characters.
+Defined in 1985, the SMS protocol allows for messages with up to 160 characters.
 Longer messages are spit into several messages with a total limit of 1600 characters.
 See also MMS.